whoistim/intro-to-angular-lab/README.md

 - For 'order by' drop down, find out how to bind a 'select input' to a model.
 Also check out 'orderBy' Angular filter.

-- ng-click is your friend
+- `ng-click` is your friend

-- Find out how to ng-pluralize (oops) the item count
+- Find out how to ng-pluralize the item count

 - Don't get fooled by the number of features.
 A lot is taken care of by the view and use of build-in Angular directives.
 The javascript part is only about 15 lines of code.